Health, Nutrition & Exercise Sciences (HNES)

 HNES 374.
 Methods in Resistance Training and Cardiovascular Conditioning.
 3 Credits.

 This course is designed to provide the student knowledge in the techniques of resistance training, cardiovascular conditioning, and program design.
 Prereq: HNES 365.
-Restricted to Exercise Science professional students only.
+Restricted to Exercise Science majors only.

 HNES 375.
 Research Methods and Design in Exercise Science.
 3 Credits.